Hecho bolsa

 Hecho bolsa (lit.
 'Made bag', which is interpreted as lit.
 'Being Tired') is a 2019 Chilean comedy film written, directed, produced, starred, filmed, scored and edited by Felipe Izquierdo (in his directorial debut) who is accompanied by Bélgica Castro, Julio Jung, Erick Polhammer, Francisca Imboden and Fernando Larraín.
 It is based on the tetral monologue of the same name by the same director.
 It premiered on August 8, 2019, in Chilean theaters.

 Synopsis

-Alfredo is a publicist who wakes up in the midst of daily harassment from those around him.
-He is harassed by the city, which rains on him as if a black cloud settled on him.
+Alfredo is a publicist who wakes up to constant harassment from those around him.
+Even the city seems to persecute him, with rain falling as if a dark cloud were fixed permanently above his head.

 Cast

 The actors participating in this film are: